vincenthouillon/grandpy_bot/README.md

 ## Deployment

-This project is visible on [Heroku](https://hv-grandpy.herokuapp.com/).
+> This project is visible on [Heroku](https://hv-grandpy.herokuapp.com/).

 ## Built With

-* [Python3](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively.
+* [Python 3.7](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively.
 * [Flask](http://flask.pocoo.org/) - Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.

 ## API Reference